 Also, remember that kids may not always be happy with gifts.
 Let them be unhappy.
 Don’t try to rescue them from some disappointment, because the latest version of “The Ultimate Best Most Grandest Wonderful Newest _______ ” wasn’t available.
 They need to deal with it and not find you indulging them in efforts to redirect their whining and complaining; it will pass.

 Tip #5: Observe the 80/20 rule: Put 80% of your energy on what you appreciate and value, and commit 20% or less of your energy to problem behavior.

-Commit yourself to spending less energy noticing the obnoxious, annoying, irritating, whining behaviors that have previously sucked you in.
+Commit yourself to spend less energy noticing the obnoxious, annoying, irritating, whining behaviors that have previously sucked you in.
 Try to ignore as much of this as you can.
 When it’s time to step in because it’s just too much, make sure you step in with a clear consequence – not with a word or threat.
-In this way kids will get the message.
+In this way, kids will get the message.

 Tip #6: Stress comes from our thinking – not from reality.